Statement by H.E. Mr. Yuriy Sergeyev

 Permanent Representative of Ukraine to the United Nations

-While aligning itself with the statement by the European Union, my Delegation would like to intervene in its national capacity.
+While Ukraine aligns itself with the statement by the European Union, I find it pertinent to make a few brief points in my national capacity.

 I thank you.